WillChamness/Dnsmasq-PXE/README.md

 sudo mkdir -p /var/www/html/httpboot/ubuntu/dekstop
 ```
 ### add picture here
 Note that there is no directory for Debian.
-This is intentional: Debian cannot boot with HTTP
+This is intentional: Debian cannot boot with HTTP.

 # NFS SETUP
 ## Copying Files from the ISOs
-First, download the isos of the distros you want to netboot via wget or transfer them from you PC (Debian is not necessary).
+First, download the ISOs of the distros you want via wget or transfer them from you PC (Debian is not necessary).
 Then, do the following (separately):
 ```
 sudo mount archlinux-latest.iso /mnt sudo cp -r /mnt/. /nfs/nfsboot/archlinux